-This article is brought to you by our friends at Rochester Manor+Villa and Beaver County Auto
+This article is brought to you by our friends at Beaver County Auto

 It’s that time of year again.
-Thanksgiving just happened and Christmas will be here before you know it.
+Thanksgiving is next week and Christmas will be here before you know it.

 If you are like me, you probably haven’t done much Christmas shopping in a mall since circa 2008.
 Online shopping is easy and convenient.
 I don’t have to wake up early to catch the sales, and I can easily click and add to cart when the kids are snug in the bed.

 But with a rise in online shopping, also comes a rise in cyber theft.
 Thankfully, my husband happens to be an expert in cyber and network security and is also licensed as a Certified Ethical Hacker, so it’s safe to say he knows a thing or two about how the bad guys go about getting your personal information while you shop in your pajamas, and also how to prevent it.

 Here are some of his tips on how to stay safe while shopping online:

 Use a credit card; not a bank card

 I get it.
 Credit cards can be the devil.
 We shop and shop and rack up a high balance without even knowing it.
 But credit cards are the safest currency to use online because it is the most protected.
 Regularly review your statements and notify your credit card company immediately if you notice anything suspicious.
 If your credit card company offers mobile or email alerts about unusual activity, sign up for them.
 It’s always better to be safe than sorry.
 While most bank cards are safe, should your information happen to be compromised, it’s always easier to stop charges on a credit card versus someone who has gained access to your checking or savings account.